 Acceptance and Commitment Therapy (ACT)

-*fan option persons who are depressed and anxious due to numerous life stressors that are outside of their control (e.g., war, natural disasters, a poor economy, racism/prejudice, infertility); for persons who are lacking motivation to "keep going" despite the obstacles.
-This modality is commonly used with military veteran and survivors of abuse.
+An option for persons who are depressed and anxious due to life stressors that are outside of their control (e.g., war, natural disasters, a poor economy, racism/prejudice, infertility).
+This modality is commonly used with military veterans and survivors of abuse.

 Cognitive Process Therapy (CPT)

-*an option for persons who have experienced a traumatic event; nightmares, flashbacks, reoccurring negative thoughts, and irritable outbursts prevail; this modality is also commonly used with military veterans and survivors of abuse.
+An option for persons who have experienced a traumatic event, has nightmares, flashbacks, reoccurring negative thoughts, and irritable outbursts.
+This modality is also commonly used with military veterans and survivors of abuse.

-*an option for persons who experience oppression including gender minorities, racial minorities, spiritual/religious minorities, etc.; the focus is on learning the tools to achieve long-term goals despite prejudice. *an option for persons who lack remorse, is reckless towards others, feels entitled, and does not think things through before reacting.
+An option for persons who experience oppression including gender minorities, racial minorities, and spiritual/religious minoritiese.
+The focus is on learning the tools to achieve long-term goals despite prejudice.

 Substance Addiction Counseling

-*an option for persons who have completed a residential or outpatient program and who would like to continue "working the steps" to recovery, but who do not want to attend AA or NA groups.
+An option for persons who have completed a residential or outpatient program and who would like to continue "working the steps" of recovery, but who do not want to attend Alcoholics Anoynymous or Narcotics Anonymous.

 Sex Offender Treatment

-*an option for persons who completed a residential or outpatient sex offender program and who would like to continue processing relapse prevention concepts.
-It is important for you to not wait until you experience a deviant urge to look for an aftercare therapist.
-SEEK SUPPORT RIGHT AWAY.
+An option for persons who completed a residential or outpatient sex offender program and who would like to continue processing relapse prevention concepts.